joergkrause/nyaf/docs/md/docs/lib/select.md

 ## Select Elements

-Using the HTML 5 API can be boring.
-Instead of using `querySelector` in the component's code, use an decorator:
+Using the HTML 5 API can result in a lot of API calls.
+Instead of using `querySelector` in the component's code, use a decorator:

 ~~~ts
 @Select('#queryId') elementName;